dora-team/dora.dev/svelte/quick-check-2023/README.md

 This folder contains the new Quick Check implementation (reflecting 2023 data).
 It's a Single Page Application (SPA), using the [svelte](svelte.dev) framework.
-It's built outside the flow of the main Hugo site implementation, and then embedded as a static asset into the site content.
+It's built outside the flow of the main Hugo site implementation, and then embedded at build time as a static asset into the site content (see `/ci` for build config).

 ### To develop the quick check only: